jdcloudcom/en/API/Identity-Authentication-Service/overview.md

-# JDCloud IAS
+# Application Management

 ## Introduction
-JD Cloud Joint Login
+Create and manage applications in JD Cloud, for convenience of subsequent accessing applications to JD Cloud for identity verification service.

 ### Version